-This was a book which even its publisher, Toby Mundy*, said to us, in speaking of Jim Perrin: ‘It is a book that he should never have written’.
+This was a book which even its publisher Toby Mundy* said to us, in speaking of Jim Perrin: ‘It is a book that he should never have written’.
 (Yet, after all, perhaps it was the book which was destined to reveal by its ramifications the ‘real’ Jim Perrin.)
-It was ‘the book’ in which its author told so many lies; not only about his relationship with our sister, Jac, but also about her family and friends, her ex-husband and her previous partners (each identifiable as he intended them to be, to those concerned).
-His former lovers who had learnt the truth of his nature and dismissed him were salaciously written into ‘West’ and even, and the ultimate disloyalty, he wrote of one of his ex-wives — the mother of the son who was so tragically driven to suicide: she was lied about most shamelessly.
+It was ‘the book’ in which its author told so many blatant lies: not only about his relationship with our sister Jac but also about her family and friends, her ex-husband and her previous partners (all identifiable as he intended them to be, to those concerned).
+His former lovers who had learnt the truth of his nature and dismissed him were salaciously written into West and even, and the ultimate wicked disloyalty, he wrote of one of his ex-wives — the mother of the son who was so tragically driven to suicide: she was lied about most shamelessly.
 It is proved beyond doubt that Jim Perrin is an accomplished and manipulative liar, and someone who has many and worse ‘crimes’ to answer for.
 Why Mark Cocker should feel so beholden we cannot know.
 Why he fits so tightly in his pocket (as it seems) is a mystery.
 We only wish that he would show more sense and sensitivity than to remain bosom friends with such a man.

 * * * * *

-* Toby Mundy resigned from ‘Atlantic Books’ in 2014, after founding it in 2000 and being its Chief Executive Officer.
-The company ‘showed a loss of £1.8m on a turnover of £6.9m’ in a ‘dreadful 2010′ which was the year that they published ‘West’!
-We know, from what Toby Mundy told us, that ‘Jim Perrin’s book did not help the situation’.
-He said that he considered that more people now read our website than have read the book with which we took such issue…
+* Toby Mundy resigned from Atlantic Books in 2014, after founding it in 2000 and being its Chief Executive Officer.
+He told us the company showed a loss of £1.8m on a turnover of £6.9m in a dreadful 2010 — which was the year that they published West!
+He also said: Jim Perrin’s book did not help the situation as the sales were so poor. — and he considered that more people now read our website than have read the book with which we took such issue…

 ** As the 2013 Defamation Act ‘inversely’ puts it: ‘A statement is not defamatory unless its publication has caused or is likely to cause serious harm to the reputation of the claimant.’
 We wonder whether Mark Cocker’s comprehensive ‘reporting’ of only derogatory remarks and references regarding Robert Macfarlane constitute grounds for legal action by him.